aviks/Holiday2022/README.md

 This is a simple holiday themed game, made with GameZero.jl.
+It's a little over 200 lines of pure Julia code, which should make a good example for teaching the language.
+Hopefully it is also fun to play!

+The images in the game have been generated with Stable Diffusion.
+The music is custom recorded.

 ## Starting the game